-Community Colleges of Spokane has partnered with Higher One, a financial services company, to bring an efficient method of refund disbursement to students.
-Financial aid will be disbursed to students via the My Bigfoot Card.
-Check out www.MyBigfootCard.com to learn more.
+Community Colleges of Spokane has partnered with BankMobile, a financial services company, to bring an efficient method of refund disbursement to students.
+Financial aid will be disbursed to students via BankMobile.
+Check out mybigfootcard.vibeaccount.com to learn more.

 SALTTM